+Students are required to travel to complete clinical learning experiences.
+Some clinical experiences require additional costs.
+Clinical fees are an estimated cost and are not included in the total cost of the program.
+The clinical fee estimate of \$3, 780 includes the cost of car rental, gas, and hotel accommodations and are the student's responsibility.
 Clinical sites are located in the territories of the United States.
 Students may be required to travel in excess of 50 miles.
-From the Lauderhill campus (main) the maximum distance that students will be required to travel is 600 miles.
+The average distance between CHI campuses and clinical sites ranges from 29 - 580 miles.
+From the Plantation campus (main) the maximum distance that students will be required to travel is 600 miles.
 From the West Palm Beach campus the maximum distance that students will be required to travel is 500 miles.
 From the Palm Bay campus the maximum distance that students will be required to travel is 400 miles.
 Clinical Externship sites change periodically and provide experiences consistent with the academic and practical experience level of the student participants.
 Clinical experiences may be limited in specialty areas.

-Students enrolled in the LPN-BSN transition program pay an estimated tuition of \$17,835.
-Students enrolled in the RN-BSN transition program pay an estimated tuition of \$11,310.
+Registration fees for all programs are nonrefundable.
+Other costs may vary and include fees for exams (including HESI exams), technology, student services, uniforms, and labs.Students are required to pay a fee of \$29.95/year for Rotation Manager for labs that is not included in the total cost of the program.
+All fees paid by the student to CHI, except for the registration fee, are refundable.
+Students enrolled in the LPN-BSN transition program pay an estimated tuition of \$19,950.
+Students enrolled in the RN-BSN transition program pay an estimated tuition of \$12,120.
 The cost of books is not included.
 Other costs may vary and include fees for exams, technology, student services, uniforms, and labs.
 All fees paid by the student to CHI, except for the registration fee, are refundable.